apache/datafusion/docs/source/user-guide/sql/subqueries.md

 ### Correlated subqueries

-In a **correlated** subquery, the inner query depends on the outer query, using values from the outer query for its results.
+In a **correlated** subquery, the inner query depends on the values of the current row being processed.
-Correlated subqueries can return a maximum of one row, so [aggregations](/user-guide/sql/aggregate_functions.html) may be required in the inner query.

 **Note:** Because correlated subqueries depend on the outer query and typically must execute for each row returned by the outer query, correlated subqueries are